rainneuro/rainneuro.github.io/_pages/talks.md

 author_profile: true
 ---

-* Poster presentation at *The 14th Annual Meeting of the Social & Affective Neuroscience Society (SANS)*: Individual variation in neurophysiological representation of negative emotional experiences is shaped by sociability: A naturalistic neuroimaging approach
+* Poster presentation at *The 14th Annual Meeting of the Social & Affective Neuroscience Society (SANS)*: Individual variation in neurophysiological representation of negative emotional experiences is shaped by sociability: A naturalistic neuroimaging approach. [[Poster]](files/sans2022.PNG)<br><br>

 [avatar](/files/sans2022.PNG)